selvaganesh19/Portfolio-React/README.md

 ![Status](https://img.shields.io/badge/Status-Live-green)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

 Welcome to my **personal portfolio** built using **React.js**!
-This site showcases my skills, projects, achievements, and provides a platform to connect with me professionally.
+This site showcases my skills, projects, achievements, and provides an platform to connect with me professionally.

 > ⚡ Designed for recruiters, collaborators, and tech enthusiasts to explore my journey and work.